muhammadshahbaz08/TypeScript-Node.js-CLI-Projects/project05_word_counter/readme.md

 # Word Counter CLI

-_The Word Counter CLI is a command-line tool that allows users to input text and provides various statistics related to the input.
+_The Word Counter CLI (Built Using *TypeScript & Node.js*) is a command-line tool that allows users to input text and provides various statistics related to the input.
 It counts alphabetic characters, words, special characters, and numeric characters._

 ## Install